jlee1991/Project-4/readme.md

 ### Description of the project (2-3+ sentences).

-This is my final project, which is a simple task manager that creates users and assigns them to a Task Table that keeps track a user's Complete and Incomplete tasks (really just a  SQL quesry in the case of my program).
+This is my final project, which is a simple task manager that creates users and assigns them to various tasks they create which can be kept track by Complete, Incomplete, All tasks tables (really just a  SQL quesry in the case of my program).
+The user can also edit and change these tasks.

 While I think it looks simplistic in nature, there was a surprising amount of debugging needed.
 Most of my efforts spent were on trying to understand how PHP and Laravel can work with a project, so I made sure that this project has an MVC type framework.
 If you have any comments to me on how I can take this project further, I would really appreciate it!